 This is an example of a neat looking Science Fair Display Board.
 It is just an example.
 Depending on your information and the amount pictures, tables and graphs, you may have a different layout.
-Just make sure it is tions that you used to conduct the experiment.
+Just make sure it is the experiment.